CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 ## Design Pattern
 **--Post-related classes--**

-At first, we were following the composite design patter and implemented an abstract class called Post for giving the structure to posts, then a class called MainPost that extended from it, and another class called Comment.
-The idea was that MainPost and Comment were essentially the same, but you are unable to add a title for Comment and are only able to reply to MainPosts / Comments with Comment.
-However, after discussing the code structure with teammates we realized that since we are able to comment under comments, it didn't make sense to implement the composite design pattern for this case as we don't have a leaf case.
-We realized that it would be much easier to read and be less cluttered if we had only one class for all posts, then have an overloaded constructor to determine which post contains a title and which post doesn't.
-This made the code much simpler and easier to understand.
+In phase 2, we connected post and its related classes to our database, so that whenever a user makes a new post, the post will be updated to the database and added to the community page.
+Then, when visualizing all the posts dynamically in order of posting time, we need to use the list view feature in android studio, which takes a list of strings and a specified layout.
+However, we retrieve our data in the database in form of map, which maps from the title of the post to the post object itself (the customized object).
+At this point, to make our data usable for visualizing, we applied the adapter design pattern as a middleman to fit our data into proper layout of the community page, which enables the visualization of our app.

 **--Event-related classes--**

-In phase 0, we were planning to have Event as a parent class and Course as a subclass.
-However, as there is no "is a" relationship, we decided to have the following classes as subclasses of Event:
-- General Event (e.g. Meeting, Extracurricular Event) is a personal event (not related to the course the User is taking)
-- Course Event (e.g. Assignment, Exam, Others) is an event that is related to the specific course that the User is currently taking

-Because this change lets us more easily understand the relationship between the classes, we decided to make the decision as above.

-Furthermore, when we needed to apply the Simple Factory method design pattern, it was quite hard to come up with which parameters should be called.
-But by distinguishing the common features and different features among the subclasses of Event, we decided to come up as the current version.

-By now, we applied the Simple Factory method design pattern in creating new `Event` class in our project.
-We decided to use the particular design pattern because of the common features that different types of events share (as mentioned in the section **Major Design Decision** above).
+In phase 2, we applied the Simple Factory method design pattern in creating new `Event` class in our project.
+We decided to use this particular design pattern because different types of events are sharing some common features.
 And this Factory design pattern provided a simpler implementation compared to other design patterns, such as the Builder design pattern.

 **--User-related classes--**